 Balipadyami or Govardhan Puja: 2 November 2024

 According to the Vikram Samvat calendar, the fourth day of the festival is also New Year’s day.
 Known for Pratipada, Govardhan Puja, or Annakut, the legend says that Lord Krishna, on this day, lifted the Govardhan Hill and provided shelter to local villagers during torrential rains.

 Govardhan Puja Pratahkala Muhurat – 6:34 AM to 8:46 AM

 Bhai Dooj: 3 November 2024

 The last day of this five-day celebration ends with a beautiful family moment that honors the sweet bond shared by a brother and sister.
 Bhai Dooj or Bhratri Ditwiya, also known as Bhau Beej (in Marathi), and Bhai Phota (in Bengali), relates to Yama (the God of death) and his sister, Yamuna, who put tilak on Yama’s forehead and showered the Akshat on him.

 Bhai Dooj Aparahna time – 1:10 PM to 3:22 PM

 How is Diwali celebrated in India?

 Celebrated during the Hindu Lunisolar month Kartika (between mid-October and mid-November), Diwali is celebrated as the “victory of light over darkness, good over evil, and knowledge over ignorance”.
 Even the remotest parts of India celebrate this festival in the belief of numerous legends.
 The most commonly accepted legend, particularly in North India, is the homecoming of Lord Rama, along with wife Sita, brother Lakshman, and Hanuman, to Ayodhya after he rose victorious over Ravana.

 During the festival of lights, devotees worship Goddess Lakshmi, and since no celebration is deemed concluded without offering a prayer to Lord Ganesha, both are worshipped side by side.
 The puja is followed by the distribution of sweets and gifts among relatives, neighbors, and friends.

 Streets glow up with spectacular lighting, all around, you’ll see decorations of garlands, rangolis, and candles.
-Sparklers and an assortment of crackers are burst, adding to the illuminated environment during Amavasya (new moon).
+Sparklers and an assortment of crackers burst, adding to the illuminated environment during Amavasya (new moon).
 Such is the enthusiasm in the air!